Terrigal

 The Skillion, Photo by James Vodicka

-4. Sunset and signature cocktails in a rooftop bar
+4. Sunset and signature cocktails at a rooftop bar

-Get those amazing summer holiday vibes all year round simply by nabbing one of the best seats in the house at one of Terrigal’s rooftop bars.
-Marvel at the view with a margherita at Mumbo Jumbo’s.
-Sip on a Nutty Sailor at Pocket Bar.
-Or chill with a San Marco Spritz at Rhonda’s.
+Soak up those summer holiday feels all year round by nabbing a scenic seat at one of Terrigal’s rooftop bars.
+Marvel at the view with a margarita at Mumbo Jumbo’s, sip on a Mai Tai at Maew Maew, or chill with a San Marco Spritz at Rhonda’s.
 The best thing about these rooftop spots?
-They all have killer menus too, from inspired bar snacks to tasty woodfired pizzas.
+They all have mouthwatering menus too, from elevated bar snacks to tasty woodfired pizzas and Asian-fusion share plates for everyone.

-Seaside villages offer something special when it comes to fine dining, especially when they source local seafood and seasonal produce to craft a modern Australian menu.
-Reserve a table by the window at the The Cowrie in Terrigal Heights, or revel in weekend Yumcha at the hatted restaurant, Yellowtail, with its everchanging creative menu by chef Scott Price.
+Seaside villages offer something special when it comes to fine dining, especially when they serve locally sourced seafood, fresh ingredients and seasonal produce on thoughtfully crafted menus.
+It's a foodie and seafood-lovers dream!
+Reserve a table by the window at the The Cowrie in Terrigal Heights or revel in weekend of indulging in fresh seafood at Coral Restaurant.
 For a glamourous coastal dining experience with a view of the stately Norfolk pines and ocean horizon try Meribella at Crowne Plaza.
-Dine in Terrigal’s most historic building, the Old Post office, at Terrace Grill Restaurant & Bar.
 Or wind down with the tropical island vibes of Arc Est, stylish and simple, this restaurant is best described as Byron meets Bali.

-An exciting and interactive way for kids to learn about the world under the water awaits at The Central Coast Marine Discovery Centre.
-Located lagoonside along Terrigal Drive, this sustainable and ecocertified educational centre is focused on bringing the ocean to life for young people, with friendly volunteers and fresh food and drink next door for parents at Park Life Coffee.
+An interactive way to learn about the world under water awaits at The Central Coast Marine Discovery Centre.
+Located lagoon side along Terrigal Drive, this sustainable and eco certified educational centre is focused on bringing the ocean to life for young people, with friendly volunteers and fresh food and drink next door for parents at Park Life Coffee

 Image with caption